The Scarlet Pimpernel (1934 film): Plot

-The next morning, the Blakeneys travel to their house in the country.
+The next morning, the Blakeneys travel to their country house.
 Marguerite breaks down and tells her husband of Armand's arrest and her deal with Chauvelin.
 Sir Percy, though still deeply in love with his wife, had cooled to her because he learned that she had denounced a French marquis, which had led to the executions of the marquis and his family.
 She reveals that the marquis had had her imprisoned for consorting with his son.
 After being freed by the French Revolution, she told her friend Chauvelin, who was the one who denounced them.
 Promising to help, Percy leaves for London.
-Afterward, Marguerite notices a detail on a portrait of the 1st baronet – a ring decorated with a pimpernel.
+Afterward, Marguerite notices a detail on a portrait of the 1st baronet: a ring decorated with a scarlet pimpernel.
 Realising that she has betrayed her own husband, she rushes out of the room, only to be presented a letter from Chauvelin announcing that he has discovered the Pimpernel's true identity as well.
 Racing back to London, she warns Ffoulkes that Percy's life is in danger.
 Ffoulkes mobilises the band to warn Percy.

 To lure Percy into his trap, Chauvelin has both Armand and the Count de Tournay transferred to Boulogne-sur-Mer.
 Despite the vigilance of Chauvelin's men, the Pimpernel frees the two men through bribery.
 However, one of the prison guards tells Chauvelin that the Pimpernel will be at a certain tavern that evening.
 Marguerite rushes there to warn Percy, only to be arrested by Chauvelin.
 Percy arrives at the appointed time and is met by a gloating Chauvelin.
 Percy distracts him long enough for Armand and the count to board the ship, but when Chauvelin informs him that he has Marguerite in custody, Percy surrenders on the condition that she be freed.
 He is taken away to be shot by a firing squad.
-Chauvelin exults at the sound of gunfire, but Percy returns to the tavern very much alive; the soldiers are in fact his men.
-After securing Chauvelin, Percy and his wife sail away to England.
+Chauvelin exults at the sound of the guns, but Percy returns very much alive; the "soldiers" are in fact his men.
+Leaving Chauvelin unharmed, Percy and his wife sail back to England.